Manage retention policies for Microsoft Teams

 You can set up separate retention policies for private chats (1:1 or 1:many chats) and channel messages.
 You can also configure unique policies that apply to specific users or teams in your organization.
 For Teams chats, you can select which users the policy applies to.
 For Teams channel messages, you can select which teams the policy applies to.

-For example, for channel messages, you can apply a one-year deletion policy to specific teams in your organization and apply a three-year deletion policy to all other teams.
+For example, for channel messages, you can apply a retention policy to specific teams in your organization and that policy is configured with a delete action after 1 year.
+Then apply another retention policy to all other teams and that policy is configured with a delete action after 3 years.

 Create and manage retention policies for Teams

-To create a retention policy for Teams chats and channel messages, use the instructions from Retention policy for Teams locations.
+To create or edit a retention policy for Teams chats and channel messages, use the instructions from Retention policy for Teams locations.

 That page has additional information about creating and managing retention policies for other workloads in Microsoft 365.
 For example, you might want to also create a retention policy for Microsoft 365 Groups to retain and delete files that are accessed in Teams and stored in OneDrive or SharePoint.